Isayso/VideoLinkSafe/README.md

 # YT-Link-Safe

-Save and organize your YouTube links in a SQL datatable.
+Save and organize your YouTube links in a SQL database.
 Beta version for download.

 With Kodi video playlist Import/Export function.
-Hotkey for link import.
+Hotkey for link import, YT playlists import possible.
 Needs youtube-dl to play high resolution videos with vlc.

  ![UI](list1.JPG)